apennathur/arunpennathur/index.md

 Here are two other books I've helped edit:

-[Human Work Productivity: A Global Perspectives](https://www.crcpress.com/Human-Work-Productivity-A-Global-Perspective/Kumar-Mital-Pennathur/p/book/9781439874141)(Editors: S. Kumar, A. Mital and A. Pennathur), CRC Press (Taylor & Francis), New York, NY, 2014. (**Outstanding Academic Title Award Winner from CRC Press**)
+[Human Work Productivity: A Global Perspectives](https://www.crcpress.com/Human-Work-Productivity-A-Global-Perspective/Kumar-Mital-Pennathur/p/book/9781439874141) (Editors: S. Kumar, A. Mital and A. Pennathur), CRC Press (Taylor & Francis), New York, NY, 2014. (*Outstanding Academic Title Award Winner from CRC Press*)

-[Industrial Resource Utilization and Productivity: Understanding the Linkages](http://www.momentumpress.net/books/industrial-resource-utilization-and-productivity)(Editors: A. Mital and A. Pennathur), Momentum Press, New Jersey: USA, August 2010.
+[Industrial Resource Utilization and Productivity: Understanding the Linkages](http://www.momentumpress.net/books/industrial-resource-utilization-and-productivity) (Editors: A. Mital and A. Pennathur), Momentum Press, New Jersey: USA, August 2010.

+I am now an Honorary Editor-in-Chief in the International Journal of Industrial Engineering - Theory, Applications and Practice (IJIETAP) which I edited from 2000 to 2014.
+As the Editor-in-Chief for IJIETAP for 14 years, I grew the journal to attract a worldwide audience, and migrated the journal from a print to an online publication.
+I have also served on the editorial boards of many research journals, and have helped organize research conferences (you can find details in my research page).

 Please feel free to contact me if you are interested in learning more about my work.